What You Need To Know About Chlorpyrifos

 • Chlorpyrifos is found at unsafe levels in the air at schools, homes, and communities in agricultural areas.

-• Field workers are allowed to re-enter fields within 1–5 days after pesticide spraying, but unsafe exposures continue on average 18 days after applications.
+• Farmworkers are allowed to re-enter fields within 1–5 days after pesticide spraying, but unsafe exposures continue on average 18 days after applications.

-Farmworkers and people living in agricultural communities, particularly children, are disproportionately affected by this toxic pesticide.
-In addition to food exposures, they are more likely to have contaminated drinking water, and they are, quite literally, getting hit from all sides by drift exposures at school, daycare, on the playground, at work, and in their homes.
+Farmworkers and their families, particularly children, are most affected by this toxic pesticide.
+In addition to food exposures, they are more likely to have contaminated drinking water, and they are, quite literally, getting hit from all sides by drift exposures at schools, daycares, on the playground, at work, and in their homes.
+Because farmworkers tend to be Latino and low-income, the impacts of chlorpyrifos disproportionately impact communities of color.

 Which crops have chlorpyrifos on them?

-Chlorpyrifos is used on a wide variety of crops including apples, oranges, strawberries, corn, wheat, citrus, and other foods families and their children eat daily.
+Chlorpyrifos is used on a wide variety of crops including apples, oranges, wheat, citrus, and other foods children eat daily.

-More than half of all apples and broccoli in the U.S. are sprayed with chlorpyrifos.
+More than half of all apples and broccoli in the U.S. were sprayed with chlorpyrifos before the ban.

 Chlorpyrifos is also used on feed crops that lead to residues in milk, eggs, and meat.

-USDA’s Pesticide Data Program found chlorpyrifos residue on citrus and melons even after being washed and peeled.
-By volume, chlorpyrifos is most used on corn and soybeans, with over a million pounds applied annually to each crop.
+USDA’s Pesticide Data Program found chlorpyrifos residue on citrus even after being washed and peeled.
+By volume, chlorpyrifos was most used on soybeans and alfalfa crops with one million pounds or more applied annually to each crop.

 What does the law require?